-John Deere workers say their pandemic sacrifice needs to be rewarded now
+How the pandemic drove John Deere factory workers to demand more

 For some low-wage workers sent home during lockdowns, generous pandemic-related unemployment benefits gave them the breathing room they’ve never had to scrutinize their working conditions and consider alternatives, Iversen said.
 Other workers who had to remain on the job in risky conditions would now like recognition for their sacrifice, he added.

-High quit rates, coupled with soaring demand for goods, have created a labor shortage in many parts of the country that is strengthening workers’ bargaining power.
+High quit rates, coupled with soaring demand for goods, have created a labor shortage in many parts of the country, which is strengthening workers’ bargaining power.

-“Right now we have a lot more leverage than we’ve ever had previously,” said Tim, a Deere worker at another picket site who would give only his first name.
-“Even if they were to try to hire scabs, they wouldn’t find that many."
+“Right now we have a lot more leverage than we’ve ever had previously,” said Tim, a Deere worker at another picket site who, like some others, would give only his first name because he feared Deere retaliation for speaking out.
+“Even if they were to try to hire scabs, they wouldn’t find that many.”

-Tim and others said Deere’s strong profits this year, and chief executive John May’s large pay increase are also motivating their push for better pay.
+Tim and others said Deere’s strong profits this year are also motivating their push for better pay.
 Starting workers at the combine plant earn just under $20 an hour, with possible extra bonuses if production targets are met.
 Workers with higher skills or more seniority earn more.

 Mandatory overtime has also rankled some employees.
 “We don’t feel like humans right now, you know, we feel more like robots,” Tim said as passing cars honked support and volunteers dropped off food.

 The first tentative agreement between Deere and UAW negotiators offered immediate raises of 5 to 6 percent, depending on the job, and an additional 3 percent in 2023 and 2025.
 It also proposed eliminating pensions for new hires.
-The second agreement offered an immediate 10 percent raise and a $8,500 ratification bonus, plus 5 percent raises in 2023 and 2025.
+The second agreement offered an immediate 10 percent raise and an $8,500 ratification bonus, plus 5 percent raises in 2023 and 2025.

 In a statement, the UAW said the third agreement included “modest modifications.”
 It didn’t provide further details, saying only that it would “support the outcome as determined by our members.”